WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/SouthDakota/WaterAllocation/ReadME.md

 - South Dakota Allocation Data: https://drive.google.com/drive/folders/1AQH7axW_PjUZKd7JQqOiBuE3fMBG3Q7a?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share SDDENR's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *WY_Allocation Schema Mapping to WaDE_QA.xlsx*.
-Six executable code files were used to extract the SDDENR's water rights data from the above mentioned input files.
+For a complete mapping outline, see *SD_Allocation Schema Mapping to WaDE.xlsx*.
+Several executable code files were used to extract the NDSWC's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those six code files are as follows...
+Some code files were built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The last code file *(AllocationAmounts_facts)* is dependent on the previous files.
+Those code files are as follows...

-- 0_PreProcessSouthDakotaAllocationData.ipynb
+- 0_SDwr_PreProcessAllocationData.ipynb
 - 1_SDwr_Methods.py
 - 2_SDwr_Variables.py
 - 3_SDwr_Organizations.py